doublebyte1/keynotes/ada/PITCHME.md

 ---
 ## Lean In @fa[venus fa-peach]

-@quote[To be assertive, to move toward a leading, rather than a following, role.]
+- To be assertive, to move toward a leading, rather than a following, role.

 ---?image=assets/ask.jpg